xpipe-io/xpipe/README.md

 - [Linux .rpm Installer (x86-64)](https://github.com/xpipe-io/xpipe/releases/latest/download/xpipe-installer-linux-x86_64.rpm)
 - [Linux .rpm Installer (ARM 64)](https://github.com/xpipe-io/xpipe/releases/latest/download/xpipe-installer-linux-arm64.rpm)

-The same applies here, you should use a package manager that supports resolving and installing required dependencies if needed.

 ### Arch

 There is an official [AUR package](https://aur.archlinux.org/packages/xpipe) available that you can either install manually or via an AUR helper such as with `yay -S xpipe`.

 ### NixOS

-There's an official [xpipe nixpkg](https://search.nixos.org/packages?channel=unstable&show=xpipe&from=0&size=50&sort=relevance&type=packages&query=xpipe) available that you can install with `nix-env -iA nixos.xpipe`.
-This one is however not always up to date.
+There's an official [xpipe nixpkg](https://search.nixos.org/packages?channel=unstable&show=xpipe&from=0&size=50&sort=relevance&type=packages&query=xpipe) available that you can install with `nix-env -iA nixos.xpipe` on x86_64 Linux systems.
+This package is however usually not up to date.

-There is also a custom repository that contains the latest up-to-date releases: https://github.com/xpipe-io/nixpkg.
+There is also a custom repository that contains the latest up-to-date release flakes for Linux and macOS systems: https://github.com/xpipe-io/nixpkg.
-You can install XPipe by following the instructions in the linked repository.

 ### Portable